MaxYari/OpenMWMercyCAO/README.md

    end,
    run = function(task, state)
       print("My custom extension running!")
-      -- task:success() -- Ends this task (extension) with a success state.
-This will continue execution through the rest of MercyCAO behaviours in this part of the tree. task:fail() -- End with a failure state.
-This will prevent the rest of behaviors in this part of the tree from running.
+      -- From within this function you should report one of the following statuses: task:success() -- Ends this task (extension) with a success state.
+The execution will continue through the rest of MercyCAO behaviours.
+      -- task:fail() -- Same as success, in extensions fail and result in the same outcome, yet it's still a good idea to report an appropriate status.
-      -- task:running() -- Return this to signify that your task is still running. run function will start again next frame. end, finish = function(task, state)
+      -- task:running() -- Report this to signify that your task is still running. run method will start again next frame. end, finish = function(task, state)
       print("My custom extension is done!")